 Common queries about the annual review of the statement

-Information for families in England and Wales
+Information for families in Wales

 The school have said they will exclude my daughter if her behaviour doesn't improve.
 She has a statement but I think she may need more help in lessons.

 You can discuss your concerns at the next annual review meeting.
 Ask the school when this is due - it should be around the same time of year as the last one.
 If the situation is urgent you should ask the local authority to arrange an early or emergency review.

 My son's school told me that the annual review meeting is next week.
 I need more time to prepare for this.
 I would also like the educational psychologist to be there, but she isn't free next week.

 The annual review timescales and procedures must be followed by law.
 These are set out in the SEN Code of Practice.
 The headteacher must invite parents and professionals, and ask for reports.
 These must be shared at least two weeks in advance.
 Ask the school to rearrange the meeting for a later date and to invite the educational psychologist to attend.

 I attended my son's annual review meeting yesterday.
 I don't think I mentioned all my concerns about his progress.
 Is it too late to do this now?